eriol/freakble/README.md

   --help          Show this message and exit.

 Commands:
-  deep-scan  Scan to find services of a specific device. gui        Start freakble GUI. repl       Start a REPL with the device. scan       Scan to find BLE devices.
+  gui        Start freakble GUI. repl       Start a REPL with the device. scan       Scan to find BLE devices.